Filbert-code/GeoJump/README.md

 # GeoJump
-A responsive, multiplatform clone of the classic mobile game Doodle Jump.
+A responsive, multi-platform clone of the classic mobile game: Doodle Jump.
+Developed with the Python GUI framework, Kivy.
+Runs on Windows, Linux, MacOS, and Android.